- What Is Amoxicillin?

 - Give the amoxicillin dose at a fixed time every day and in the right amount.

 - Your child’s teeth may look yellow or brown or might get gray stains.
-In such case, visit a dentist and get their teeth cleaned up.
+In such cases, visit a dentist and get their teeth cleaned up.

 - Give the medicine only to the child for whom it has been prescribed.
 It should not be shared with other children, even if they have similar symptoms.

-- Unless your doctor recommends, children should not be given medicines containing ibuprofen or paracetamol along with this antibiotic.
+- Unless your doctor recommends, medicines containing paracetamol or ibuprofen should not be given with this antibiotic.
+Experts advise against using ibuprofen for kids to avert possible drug interaction.

 - If your child has diabetes, then amoxicillin may interfere with the glucose tests giving false results.
 In such a case, you must ask the doctor for alternative sugar tests.